 Beat the yolks very light, and having soaked the bread crumbs thoroughly in the milk, stir these together, then the butter, and seasoning with the soda, lastly the whites beaten stiff.

 Bake to a fine brown, and eat hot with pudding sauce.
 Any sauce that is quite sweet will answer, there being no sugar in the pudding.

 Three eggs, one cup sugar, one cup grated rye bread crumbs, one teaspoon each cinnamon and cloves.
 Beat yolks of eggs and sugar together; add crumbs and spice, then add whites of eggs.

 Butter the dish well, and bake in oven about twenty minutes.
 When done, pour over one cup red wine.
 Serve with cream.

 Old fashioned bread puddings are among the most popular recipes searched for by home cooks today.
 They were extremely popular in Grandma's day as they were an excellent way to use leftover stale bread and rolls in an age when nothing was ever wasted.

 And they are still extremely popular today simply because they're so good tasting and so easy to make!

-These traditional bread pudding recipes are quite versatile too.
+These old fashioned bread pudding recipes are quite versatile too.
 You can add almost any kind of bread, biscuits, or buns.
-Raisin and fruit breads are delicious in a pudding!
+Raisin bread, croissants, and fruit breads are delicious in a pudding!

 any fruit in season.
 Mom loved to add sliced apples and cinnamon to hers, and it was delicious.
 The enticing aroma while it baked